What is an Foam Anchor?

 Foam Anchors are equipped with powerful neodymium magnets, which can chip if allowed to snap onto each other or onto metal surfaces.
 To ensure safety during installation, protective gear such as glasses and gloves should be worn.
 Additionally, these magnets should be kept out of reach of children, and people with pacemakers should avoid them altogether, as they may interfere with computers, phones, and other electronic devices when in close proximity - but we are talking about cm`s here...

 How long will a Foam Anchor system last before it needs to be replaced?

-We use high-quality stainless steel materials for the Foam Anchor, the magnet is protected by a layer of epoxy coating.
+To avoid corrosion, the body of the Foam Anchor is made from plastic and the magnet is protected by a layer of epoxy coating and sealed within the plastic housing.
 The magnetic force will remain intact indefinitely, except when exposed to temperatures above 80 degrees Celsius.
 The system can be reused multiple times, providing a cost-effective and reliable solution.